Eligibility Application for Athletes with Intellectual Impairment

 3. The impairment must have been diagnosed before the age of 18

-This group is being developed to reflect the variety of impairments that can accompany intellectual impairment.
+This group is being developed to reflect the variety of additional impairments that can accompany intellectual impairment.
 In the first stages of the trial, II2 is being limited to athletes with Trisomy 21 or Translocation Down syndrome.
-The criteria for II2 is:
+Going forward the group may expand to other conditions as research is studied and applied which follows the model of para sport classification that is based on functionality.
+The current criteria for II2 is:

 1. A formal diagnosis of Trisomy 21 or ‘Translocation’ Down Syndrome, and;